-- MultiProfiler sets the ICC/ColorSync profile for the main screen and not the PIP window.
-Therefore some color-managed applications may not display as expected in the PIP window because the ICC/ColorSync profile for the main screen is being used. - Dual 3D LUT limitation The SpectraView Engine used in all supported display models, except those listed below, is limited to using one set of 3D LUTs at a time.
+- 1. MultiProfiler sets the ICC/ColorSync profile for the main screen and not the PIP window.
+Therefore some color-managed applications may not display as expected in the PIP window because the ICC/ColorSync profile for the main screen is being used. - 2.
+Dual 3D LUT limitation The SpectraView Engine used in all supported display models except the PA322UHD and X841UHD is limited to using one set of 3D LUTs at a time.
 This means that the PIP feature cannot be used to correctly show a Picture Mode that uses a 3D LUT at the same time that a 3D LUT Picture Mode is used on the main screen.
 3D LUTs are only used for the Custom Picture Modes created for Print Emulation.